 The BOP Course is offered Wednesdays and Fridays in Wilmington; Mondays, Wednesdays, and Thursdays in Charleston; and Fridays in High Point.
 During major shutdowns, we may offer courses on evenings and weekends when necessary.
 MASC observes the following holidays and will be closed on these days: New Year's Day, Good Friday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.

 Generally, it takes about 5 instruction hours and 30 to 60 minutes of testing time to complete.
 However, due to unforseen circumstances class may run longer than anticipated.

-The cost for the Basic Orientation Plus® program is $81 per student for non-member companies, and $61 per student for member companies.
-Each site specific costs $33 for non-member companies per student, and $25 for member companies per student.
-MASC accepts Visa, MasterCard, company checks and cash.
+The cost for the Basic Orientation Plus® program is $82 per student for non-member companies, and $62 per student for member companies.
+MASC's BSAFE program is $50 per student.
+Each site specific costs $36 for non-member companies per student, and $28 for member companies per student.
+You can see how much the total cost will be by using the calculator on our Cost & Payment page.
+MASC accepts Visa, MasterCard, American Express, company checks, and cash.
 Payment is due at the time of registration; however, credit card information can be provided in advance by calling (910) 762-9557.